-You can view how many team members are working each day in a monthly view or click the + symbol to see that day's breakdown by position, shift and number of staff.
+You can view how many team members are working each day in a monthly view or click the date to see that day's breakdown by position, shift and number of staff.
 The shifts will be color coordinated according to the shift types you've already setup!

 The weekly view will give you schedule information in more detail with all of your team members listed and their schedules for the week.
 Again, the shifts are color coordinated to the Shift Types you made in your account settings.
 More information on how to set your Shift Types can be found here.

 From the Schedule section, you now have the ability to send schedules out to your staff.
-Click the Continue Editing button in the top right-hand corner while on the weekly view and you will notice that the current shifts fade out and become “locked”.
-Next, click the orange +Add Event button near the top of the week view.
+Click the Draft Schedule button in the top right-hand corner while on the weekly view and you will notice that the live shifts fade out and become “locked”.
+Next, click the Add Draft Event button near the top of the week view.

 A screen will pop up where you can enter the details of the shift or event.
-First, choose the event type from the drop-down menu that will list all of your custom shift types, meeting, education, vacation, and custom shift.
+First, click the date(s) that the shift will be for.
+Next, choose the event type from the drop-down menu that will list all of your custom shift types, meeting, education, vacation, and custom shift.

-After the details are in place, you can pick which staff will be working the shift or attending the event by clicking their names from the menu on the right side of the screen.
-You have the option to invite all staff to the event, search for a specific colleague, and filter out who shows up by position type or being charged trained.
+After the details are in place, you can click “Assignees” on the left-hand side of the Details modal to view the employees who are available on the date(s) you clicked.
+You have the option to invite all staff to the event, search for a specific colleague by name, and use the filters to adjust position type/credentials/tags/charge trained.

-Once all of the details are set, click the orange Create Event button.
-You will be taken back to the Schedule Overview screen where a little green pop-up box will show up in the top right-hand corner to indicate the event was created successfully for just a few seconds.
+Once all of the details are set, click the orange Save & Close button to create a draft of your shift.
+You will be taken back to the Draft Schedule screen where a little green pop-up box will show up in the top right-hand corner to indicate the event was created successfully for just a few seconds.
 Click the Review & Publish button near the top right of the screen and you will be taken to the Schedule Summary.

-Once all of that information is verified, click the orange Publish & Notify button in the top right-hand corner.
-A pop-up message will appear asking “Are you sure you are ready to publish?”, click either Publish or Cancel.
+Once all of that information is verified, click the orange Publish & Notify button in the top right-hand corner (if you’d like to delete this draft and start again, click “Clear All Draft Events” instead).
+A pop-up message will ask you to confirm whether you’re ready to publish your events, click either Publish or Cancel.